Joepkl/netflix-react/README.md

 # Netflix clone

 Netflix app project.
-Uses Vite for development and build processes, alogn with Redux for persisted state management and React Router for handling routes.
+Uses Vite for development and build processes, along with Redux for persisted state management and React Router for handling routes.

 ## Tech stack